l0gicpath/sortviz/README.md

 bad googling either and for the life of me I couldn't find anything similar when a buddy of mine that teaches CS at a university was like, I need a terminal based sorting visualizer.
 I'm like PSH!
 Like there has to be some out there, lo-and-behold, they're all web and javascript based.

-I'm also using this as a demo for an interview, hope it works out.
-They asked for code I'm most proud of, pretty hard question to find an answer to, as it turns out.
+I was asked for code I'm most proud of, a pretty hard question to find an answer to, as it turns out.
 It's not like I write code I'm not generally proud of but yeah, was a real bummer looking over everything I worked in, so this is my solution.

 Am I proud of it?
-Well yes, could be way better but I'm pressed on time.
+Well yes, I'm improving it by time.

-*I also realized the notion of being proud of something is more of a process, after you've invested time and effort into something and grew it, you can't help but feel proud of it.*
+*I realized the notion of being proud of something is more of a process, after you've invested time and effort into something and grew it, you can't help but feel proud of it.*

 ## Future